alamgirqazi/blog/_posts/2017-02-02-MarkManson.md

 We suffer for the simple reason that suffering is biologically useful.
 It is nature’s preferred agent for inspiring change.
-We have evolved to always live with a certain degree of dissatisfaction and insecurity, because it’s the mildly dissatisfied and insecure creature that’s going to do the most work to innovate and survive
+We have evolved to always live with a certain degree of dissatisfaction and insecurity, because it’s the mildly dissatisfied and insecure creature that’s going to do the most work to innovate and survive.

 Pain is what teaches us what to pay attention to when we’re young or careless.
 It helps show us what’s good for us versus what’s bad for us.
 It helps us understand and adhere to our own limitations.

 True happiness occurs only when you find the problems you enjoy having and enjoy solving.